wesleycamargo/azure-docs.pt-br/articles/resource-manager-keyvault-parameter.md

 <properties
-   pageTitle="Segredo do Cofre de Chaves com o modelo do Resource Manager | Microsoft Azure" description="Mostra como transmitir um segredo de um cofre da chave como um parâmetro durante a implantação." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Key Vault secret with Resource Manager template | Microsoft Azure" description="Shows how to pass a secret from a key vault as a parameter during deployment." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"